Nat Clarkson (NJC) - Snapshot Biography 2025

 The Reggae Watershed & The Innerheart Partnership

-While his roots were in 170BPM, Clarkson’s most culturally significant work emerged from a powerhouse songwriting partnership with Gordon Mulrain (aka Innerheart), known for his work with Desmond Dekker.
+While his roots were in 170BPM, Clarkson’s most culturally significant work emerged from a powerhouse songwriting partnership with Gordon Mulrain (aka Innerheart) RIP, known for his work with Desmond Dekker.
 For over a decade, the duo—writing as NJC & Innerheart—produced tirelessly for a roster of icons including Dawn Penn, Prince Buster, Darien Prophecy, and Peppery.

 The album’s success rippled through the airwaves, garnering support from BBC 1Xtra’s Robo Ranx and Ras Kwame.
 This acclaim led to a career highlight: Clarkson, YT, and the Innerheart band were invited to Maida Vale Studios to perform for Radio 1’s “In New Music We Trust” campaign.